kwaldenphd/internet/packet-switching.md

 # Discussion & Reflection

-What did we learn from this
-- Bottleneck / lags
-- Routing / packet switching
-- Physical infrastructure / network volatility
+Once we’re at the end of this activity, spend some time in your original LAN group discussing, reflecting, and taking notes on…
+- How did this experience go for you?
+What was interesting, surprising, unexpected, challenging, fun, etc?
+- How are you thinking about packet switching or networks differently after going through this activity?
+- What have you learned?
+What isn’t clear?
+What do you want to know more about?
-- Other things folks want to share
+- Other comments or questions

+If you have extra time…
-- Any guesses what’s on your puzzle
+- Who’s on your puzzle?
+What’s the connection with computing or technology history?